 Sensory changes may occur in the nipples or outer breasts, and scars may be unsightly.
 Patients with very small breast volume or thin skin pre-operatively may note visible wrinkling or rippling of the implants, especially in the subglandular position, and more commonly when larger size implants are chosen.
 Delayed wound healing may occur in persons with diabetes, history of radiation, autoimmune disease, or in smokers.
 It is important to have a thorough medical evaluation beforehand to address these potential risks.

-Breast Augmentation surgery may not be a one-time surgery.
+Breast Augmentation may not be a one-time surgery.
 It is very likely that additional surgeries and doctor visits will be necessary over the course of your lifetime to maintain the appearance of the breasts after Breast Augmentation, either because of problems related to the implants themselves (deflation, capsular contracture, rupture, etc.) or because of changes affecting the appearance of the breasts over time (pregnancies, weight gain, loss of breast tissue as a function of age, etc.)

 There is no evidence that breast implants affect fertility, pregnancy, or a woman’s ability to breast-feed.
 Even without implants, not all women may be able to breast-feed.
 Although there may be a slightly increased risk for scarring within the breast and a decreased ability to breast feed when the peri-areolar (nipple) incision is used as compared to the inframammary (breast fold), axillary (under-arm), or transumbilical (belly-button) incisions, this has not been scientifically proven.

-Health insurance does not cover Breast Augmentations, and may not cover re-operation (additional future surgery) in the event of complications.
+Health insurance does not cover Breast Augmentation, and may not cover re-operation (additional future surgery) in the event of complications.
 Your premiums may increase, coverage may be dropped, or future coverage may be denied.

 Most risks of Breast Augmentation surgery can be lessened and managed by carefully following the recommendations and instructions you will receive during your consultation.
 Any of your personal questions or concerns can be addressed at that time as well.

 Making the decision to have breast augmentation is the beginning of a journey to a new and improved you.
 Along the way, you will be faced with numerous choices and I will help you carefully weigh all of your options.
 My extensive training and experience performing breast augmentation allows me to customize each procedure to your individual needs.
-If you still have questions about breast augmentation surgery, please visit the Breast Augmentation FAQ page where I answer some common questions.

 A Word About Breast Implants and the Risk of Cancer